printers-for-people/catboat/docs/Config_Reference.md

 This tool allows a single micro-controller pin to be defined multiple times in a config file without normal error checking.
 This is intended for diagnostic and debugging purposes.
-This section is not needed where Klipper supports using the same pin multiple times, and using this override may cause confusing and unexpected results.
+This section is not needed where Kalico supports using the same pin multiple times, and using this override may cause confusing and unexpected results.

 ```